 Fewer seized vapes found with etomidate since tougher laws kicked in: HSA, MOH

-The proportion of seized Kpods dropped to 9 per cent in September, according to the authorities.
+The percentage of seized Kpods dropped to 9 per cent in September, according to Singapore health authorities.

-Random surveillance testing conducted by HSA found that the proportion of vapes containing etomidate, also known as Kpods, fell from about one-third of every 100 seized samples in July to 12 per cent in August.
+Random surveillance testing conducted by HSA found that the proportion of vapes containing etomidate, also known as Kpods, fell from about one-third out of a sample size of 100 seized vapes in July to 12 per cent in August.

+This followed Health Minister Ong Ye Kung's announcement on Jul 20 that Singapore was working to list etomidate as an illegal drug.

-After harsher penalties for vapes took effect on Sep 1, the proportion of Kpods dropped further to 9 per cent that month, MOH and HSA said.
+After harsher penalties for vapes, including those laced with etomidate, took effect on Sep 1, the percentage of Kpods dropped further to 9 per cent that month, MOH and HSA said.

 Among the 167 offenders, 108 have been placed in rehabilitation programmes at the Institute of Mental Health (IMH) and social services agencies.
 Another 33 of them are pending further investigations or interviews, while six are awaiting placement in a programme.